divs1210/asyncify/README.md

 ```

 Let's see what we did there:
-* Used `asyncify` to ceate an event-driven version of `get-name` that runs on `core.async`'s threadpool,
+* Used `asyncify` to ceate an event-driven version of `get-name` that runs on `core.async`'s threadpool.
+We can also supply a threadpool explicitly:
-unless one is explicitly supplied, for eg:
 ```clojure
 (def pool
   (com.climate.claypoole/threadpool 3))